pivotal-cf/docs-tiledev/CONTRIBUTING.md

 ## Contribution flow

-This is an outline of what a contributor's workflow looks like:
+This is an outline of what a contributor's workflow looks such as:

 - Create a topic branch from where you want to base your work
 - Make commits of logical units